-- KVM virtualization is highly recommended for VM (VPS) instances instead of e.g. OpenVZ, Xen, etc.
+- KVM virtualization is highly recommended for VM instances instead of e.g. OpenVZ, Xen, etc.

 - Allocate at least 2GB+ RAM memory (1GB RAM should work for small sites, but 2GB+ RAM is recommended for more dynamic sites… for example, WooCommerce sites).
-SlickStack also creates a 2GB swapfile by default, which we recommend keeping enabled.
+SlickStack also creates a 2GB swapfile by default, unless a swapfile already exists.

 - At least 1 CPU core is recommended (but 2+ CPU cores is much more responsive).